By Karolina Debowczyk

 Man mutilated in Rawanda

-http://www.dailymail.co.uk/news/worldnews/article-1216656/Pictured-Astonishing-photos-rare-Bengal-Tiger-feeding-time.html#ixzz1HvPlDCGJ
+SOURCES: http://www.dailymail.co.uk/news/worldnews/article-1216656/Pictured-Astonishing-photos-rare-Bengal-Tiger-feeding-time.html#ixzz1HvPlDCGJ

 http://www.articlesbase.com/advertising-articles/the-impact-of-digital-technology-in-photography-344.html]==